eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

 .. literalinclude:: /resources/tutorials/cloud/router_participant_security_via_xml_profiles/ddsrouter.yaml
     :language: yaml

+Please, save this file in ``~/sros_demo/ros2_router`` directory.

 ROS 2 Router Participants Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DDS Router `Participant <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/user_manual_glossary.html#term-Participant>`_ is a DDS Router entity that works as an interface between a network and the core of the router.
+A `ROS 2 Router Participant <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/participant.html>`_ is a |rosrouter| entity that works as an interface between a network and the core of the router.
-Participants security can only be configured by XML, following the instructions of `Fast DDS Security Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/security.html>`_ to fulfill the pertinent requirements of the chosen security mechanisms.
+Participants security can only be configured via XML profiles, following the instructions of `Fast DDS Security Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/security.html>`_ to fulfill the pertinent requirements of the chosen security mechanisms.

 .. tabs::